Hasse-Schmidt derivations and locally trivial deformations in positive characteristic: Introduction

-The aim of this paper is to show that, even in positive characteristic, their behavior is tame to some extent and that there is room for further research in this area.
-For example, the following is one of our main results.
+Another aim of this paper is to show that, even in positive characteristic, their behavior is tame to some extent and that there is room for further research in this area.
+For example, another important consequence is the following: